 Using the hastag #economia50, readers sent us their nominations, we counted the votes and ranked them according to influence in association with PeerIndex, to reveal the economia Finance Twitter 50.

-Topping the list is Michel Barnier, the EU commissioner who oversees financial regulation.
+Topping the list at the time of luanch is Michel Barnier, the EU commissioner who oversees financial regulation.
 The bilingual bureaucrat's presence at the top of the list suggests the significance of the ongoing EU audit debate as well as the general uncertainty over the eurozone.

 Aside from the influence of Europe, the list is dominated by journalists, with Newsnight’s economics editor Paul Mason coming in at number seven.
 The energetic tweeter offers insight to the UK economy and the political machinations behind it.